viviom89/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+   The DOM is a Javascript Object containing all the elements of a HTML file in order.

 2. What is an event?
+   An event is a user's interaction with a site.

 3. What is an event listener?
+   An event listener listens for an event such as 'click' and then passes in a callback.

 4. Why would we convert a NodeList into an Array?
+   We convert a NodeList into an Array to so that we can add them to the DOM or manipulate them further.

 5. What is a component?
+   A component is a javascript fucntion that contains DOM elements.